CMSgov/beneficiary-fhir-data/ops/ccs-ops-misc/load_test/README.md

 You can use this to check against the expected SLAs and see if there were any failures as a result of the load placed against the endpoint.
 If the endpoint encountered any failures, determined by an HTTP response code >200, they will be reported here.

+The results will look the same whether running in distributed or non-distributed modes.

 ## Troubleshooting
 - The run box may not have permissions to hit another single node instance, in which case the test will repeat 0 requests with no error message.
     - If this occurs, you may need to adjust the ACLs in AWS to allow the box to connect to other single instances.
 This silent error may occur with other types of connection issues as well.